fangfufu/Linux-Fake-Background-Webcam/README.md

 have already configured akvcam via webcamoid, you need to modify the ``/etc/akvcam/config.ini`` to add the ``rw`` attributes.

+### Disabling UEFI Secure boot
+Both v4l2loopback and Akvcam require custom kernel module.
+This might not be possible if you have secure boot enabled.
+Please refer to your device manufacturer's manual on disabling secure boot.

 ### Python 3
 You will need Python 3.
 You need to have pip installed.
 Please make sure that you have installed the correct version pip, if you have both Python 2 and